JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/parameter_info.md

-Custom languages can use [`ParameterInfoHandler`](%gh-ic%/platform/lang-api/src/com/intellij/lang/parameterInfo/ParameterInfoHandler.java) registered in `com.intellij.codeInsight.parameterInfo` extension point (EP) to show information about parameters in method and function calls.
+Custom languages can use [`ParameterInfoHandler`](%gh-ic%/platform/lang-api/src/com/intellij/lang/parameterInfo/ParameterInfoHandler.java) registered in <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.codeInsight.parameterInfo"/></include> to show information about parameters in method and function calls.
 This is a convenient way to display type signatures directly as a popup in the editor without having to consult the documentation.
 If it is available, the IDE can show this popup automatically after a short delay, or it can be invoked explicitly via
 <ui-path>View | Parameter Info</ui-path>.